-The transitional government formed after the genocide introduced numerous reforms that managed to stabilise the country.
-Elections have taken place since 2003.
+The transitional government formed after the genocide implemented numerous reforms that gradually stabilised the country.
+Elections have been held since 2003.
 More than half of Rwanda’s members of parliament are women.
-Although resource-poor, Rwanda is projected to meet most of the Millennium Development Goals (MDGs).
-Notable successes are being achieved in the fields of health care, food security and primary education.
-Thanks to its zero-tolerance strategy in the fight against corruption, Transparency International ranks Rwanda fourth best performer in Africa and 49th in the world.
-Despite progress in many areas, however, 56.9 per cent of the Rwandan population still survive on less than a dollar a day, and life expectancy is just 51 years.
+Notable successes have been achieved in the areas of health care, food security and primary education.
+Rwanda has achieved most of the Millennium Development Goals.
+Thanks to its zero-tolerance strategy in the fight against corruption, Rwanda is in fourth place in Africa and 55th worldwide in the Transparency International rankings.
+Despite the progress that has been achieved in many areas, around 39 per cent of the population lives on less than USD 0.70 a day, and life expectancy is 64 years.
 Annual population growth remains high at 2.7 per cent.

 GIZ resumed its work in Rwanda right after the civil war ended.
 GIZ is currently working on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) in two priority areas:

 - Decentralisation and good governance in Rwanda

 - Economic development and employment promotion

 In the area of good governance, GIZ and its partners are working on issues such as the decentralisation of finance and local public financial management.
 Another area of activity is citizen-oriented, local governance: in this context, support focuses on helping district administrations so that they can provide public services to Rwanda’s population of 11.3 million in an effective, efficient and transparent manner.